 DUNKELD CONSERVATION STATION - DICK OYA, SRI LANKA

-The Dunkeld Conservation Station, housed within the Dunkeld Estate in close proximity to the Dilmah Tea gardens factory and overlooking the Castlereagh reservoir was officially opened on the 11th of August 2016 (Figure 1).
+The Dunkeld Conservation Station, housed within the Dunkeld Estate in close proximity to the Dilmah Tea gardens factory and overlooking the Castlereigh reservoir was officially opened on the 11th of August 2016 (Figure 1).
 A small renovated bungalow that once housed the chief clerk of the tea estate is now home to the WWCT field team (Fig.2).
-It has allowed for efficient field work in this region of Sri Lanka’s Central Highlands to be conducted from this site and will we hope become a Research and Conservation Station that will add to the value of the Peak Wilderness area and enable targeted conservation work in the region.
+It has allowed for efficient field work in this region of Sri Lanka’s Central Highlands to be conducted from this site and will, we hope, become a Research and Conservation Station that will add to the value of the Peak Wilderness area and enable targeted conservation work in the region.

 This partnership between Resplendent Ceylon’s Tea Trails/Dilmah Conservation and WWCT was formed in response to the leopard mortality incidents in the area in early 2016.
 All involved realized the need for targeted conservation in the Central Highlands, now declared a world heritage site.